jameshughes89/cs102/src/site/topic16.rst

 * Errors are typically for unrecoverable situations
     * They're generally **very** abnormal situations
 * We will not try to handle and catch Errors
-* Errors and regarded as *unchecked* exceptions for the purpose of compile-time checking of exceptions
+* Errors and regarded as *unchecked* for the purpose of compile-time checks

 Throwing an Exception